matthewscharles/instrument-maker/documentation/manual/learning-pd-through-im.md

 # Notes for experienced PD users

-Objects in the Instrument Maker library are almost exclusively based on audio connections.
+Objects in the Instrument Maker library are based on audio connections — at present, there aren't really any traditional messages in use.

 There are only two elements available: objects and cables.
 This reinforces a deliberate separation of interface and code.
 Users are not encouraged to use GUI objects (including messages) in the initial stages, which might feel counter-intuitive to some people!